nhbichtram94/Parcel-Delivery-System/database/README.md

 # Database

-This folder contains the database design and sample data for the Parcel Delivery Management System.
+This project uses **MongoDB** as the NoSQL database and **Studio 3T** for database management.

-## Database

-- MongoDB
-- Studio 3T

 ## Main Collections

 ### NguoiDung

-Stores information about administrators, customers, and shippers.
+Stores user information, including administrators, customers, and shippers.

-Main fields:

-- UserId
-- Username
-- Password
-- FullName
-- PhoneNumber
-- Email
-- Address
-- Role

----

 ### DonHang

-Stores parcel delivery information.
+Stores parcel delivery information such as sender, receiver, order status, and payment status.

-Main fields:

-- OrderId
-- Sender
-- Receiver
-- Products
-- Status
-- PaymentStatus
-- ShippingFee
-- TotalAmount
-- LastUpdated

----

 ### SanPham

-Embedded document inside each order.

-Main fields:

-- ProductName
-- Quantity
-- Weight
-- Price

----
+Stores product information as embedded documents within each order.

-## Database Design
+## Database Operations

-The project combines:
+The application supports:

+- Create
+- Read
-- Embedded Documents
+- Update
-- References
+- Delete (CRUD)

-to improve query performance while minimizing duplicated data.
+using the **MongoDB.Driver** library.

+## Backup & Restore

+The system supports backing up and restoring MongoDB data through the administrator interface.